MShirshekar/NLP-response-query/README.md

-#information retrieval
+# Information Retrieval Course Project

-**In this project, there are two steps to return names of 10 highest similarity books with query.**
+### **In this project, there are two steps to return names of 10 highest similarity books with query.**

 **Firstly**, download the dataset from _https://github.com/mohamad-dehghani/persian-pdf-books-dataset_ and, this dataset contains information on Persian pdf books.
 Furthermore, the dataset consists of information